 The Northwest Arkansas Regional Planning Commission (NWARPC), as the designated Metropolitan Planning Organization (MPO), is responsible for the coordination of transportation planning activities in Benton and Washington County in Arkansas and a portion of McDonald County, Missouri.
-This geographic area, known as the Metropolitan Planning Area (MPA), includes all of the 2010 Census designated Fayetteville-Springdale-Rogers AR- MO Urbanized Area, all of Benton and Washington County-AR, and a portion of McDonald County-MO.
+This geographic area, known as the Metropolitan Planning Area (MPA), includes all of the 2020 US Census Bureau designated Fayetteville-Springdale-Rogers AR- MO Urban Area, all of Benton and Washington County-AR, and a portion of McDonald County-MO.
+In 2024, an adjustment to the Missouri portion of the MPA was approved to encompass the 2020 Census designated urban areas and the contiguous areas expected to be urbanized within the twenty-year forecast period.

-The FFY 2023 - 2026 Transportation Improvement Program (TIP) has been developed as a part of the continuing, cooperative, and comprehensive (3C) planning program, as well as through a performance-driven, outcome-based approach, as established under planning regulations of the U.S. Department of Transportation.
-The FFY 2023-2026 TIP includes all transportation improvements planned or programmed within the MPA that will utilize Federal funding for all or part of their implementation costs.
+The Federal Fiscal Years (FFY) 2025 - 2028 Transportation Improvement Program (TIP) has been developed as a part of the continuing, cooperative, and comprehensive (3C) planning program, as well as through a performance-driven, outcome-based approach, as established under planning regulations of the U.S. Department of Transportation.
+The FFY 2025-2028 TIP includes all transportation improvements planned or programmed within the MPA that will utilize Federal funding for all or part of their implementation costs.
 The purpose of the TIP is to assist in coordinating the use of these funds for area-wide transportation improvements and to ensure that the projects that are the recipients of these Federal funds are in conformance with the 2045 Northwest Arkansas Metropolitan Transportation Plan (2045 MTP) adopted on March 24, 2021.

-The projects that are included in the FFY 2023-2026 TIP have been selected by and coordinated with local units of governments and transit agencies within the MPA and with ARDOT and MODOT.
+The projects that are included in the FFY 2025-2028 TIP have been selected by and coordinated with local units of governments and transit agencies within the MPA and with ARDOT and MODOT.
 They have been reviewed for consistency with the 2045 MTP, responsiveness to local and regional needs, and for the availability of Federal funds and non-Federal matching funds.
 This last review element, the availability of Federal funds and non-Federal matching funds, is a core component of the TIP.